noahehall/theBookOfNoah/databases/_arrangodb.md

 	- `indexes
 		- user-defined indexes can be created on a collection level
 		- types
+			- system indexes (automatically created)
+				- primary key: _id and _key
+				- an edge collections edge index: _from and _to
 			- fulltext index
 				- permits indexing just one attribute
 			-